Rachnerd/graphql-dataloader-poc/README.md

 ## Data-loader (server)

 Data-loader is a tool by GraphQL that groups single calls to a service/system into one batch request.
-A data-loader collects all arguments it receives within 1 tick of the event loop, passes them to a batch function and then returns the results back to each caller (in the same order as the input arguments).
+A data-loader collects all arguments it receives within 1 tick of the event loop (NodeJS), passes them to a batch function and then returns the results back to each caller (in the same order as the input arguments).

 Looking at our schema we can identify 2 use-cases for data-loader: